‘SNL’ Reflects on Crazy 2020 in Cold Open With Special Cameo

-‘SNL’ Reflects on Crazy 2020 in Emotional Cold Open With Chris Rock Cameo

-Saturday Night Live kicked off its Season 46 finale by looking back on the past year, all building up to an appearance from Chris Rock.
-After members of the cast looked back fondly (or not so fondly) at some of the craziest things that happened, the sketch led into Rock pointing out how different the world is from October 2020, when Rock hosted.
-The sketch notably also began with Aidy Bryant, Cecily Strong, Kate McKinnon, and Kenan Thompson holding back tears as they prepared to take audiences through the past 12 months.
+Saturday Night Live kicked off last night's Season 46 finale by looking back on the past year, all building up to an appearance from Chris Rock.
+After members of the cast looked back fondly (or not so fondly) at some of the craziest things that happened, Rock arrived to point out how different the world is now from October 2020, when he hosted the season premiere.
+The sketch notably also began with veterans Aidy Bryant, Cecily Strong, Kate McKinnon and Kenan Thompson holding back tears as they prepared to take audiences through the past 12 months.

-"I hosted the first episode this season, and that feels like six years ago," Rock said.
+"I hosted the first episode this season, and that feels like six years ago," Rock said during the May 22 opening segment.
 "Here's how messed up the world was when I hosted.
 I wanted Kanye West to be the musical guest, but he couldn't because he was running for president!
 Remember that?"
 The comedian also reminded the audience that the week he hosted, then-President Donald Trump got COVID himself.
 "That was this season!"

 Rock then made some jokes at SNL's expense, noting that they still did 12 more shows.
 "Even Jim Carrey knew it was time to go home," he said, referencing how Carrey played President Joe Biden in the first few episodes of the season.
 "But the main thing was, we were in it together," Pete Davidson said, trying to turn the sketch in a hopeful direction.
 But then McKinnon and Strong asked if Davidson was doing this sketch from home because his green screen was malfunctioning.